 I hope you have become a better person like you wanted.
-But I resist that idea myself.
+But I resist that hope for myself.
 There are empty parts of me that I would like to keep empty, so when others come along they’d have a room to fill.
-I want to remain illiterate of many things so they can tell me.
+I want to remain illiterate of many things so they can teach me.
 I want to ramain a terrible cook if I were one (which I’m not; I happen to be a great one).
 I want to remain terrible at filling the space (which I am).
-Someone can fill it with bright colors of their paining, with live music of their taste, with warm heat from cookies and bread baking in the oven, and with fragrance from flowers blossoming in the garden.
+Someone can fill it with bright colors of their painting, with live music of their taste, with warm heat from cookies and bread baking in the oven, and with fragrance from flowers blossoming in the garden.
 And I will grow along.
-I’d maybe give up growth right now just so we can grow together.
+I may have given up growing right now just so we can grow together.

 How long does it take to shape something you lost into something you once had?
 Deuce, you tell me.
 To me everything is in a never-ending state of flux, oscillating between life and death, mocking our every attempt at permanence.
 Right now the loss of you is the only permanence to me.